bjfssd757/Netter/RDL_DOCUMENTATION.md

 - **body()**: The request has no body;
 - **get_params()**: The route path has no parameter with the specified `id`;
 - **headers()**: The request has no headers;

+### FileSystem

+Each function can return a variety of errors related to issues with opening, reading, writing, or finding a file.

 ## Conclusion